-This chapter introduces the basic concepts needed to create and instruct a TrueType font, or an OpenType font that contains TrueType outline data.
+This chapter introduces the basic concepts needed to create and instruct an OpenType font that contains TrueType outline data.
 It begins with an overview of the steps involved in taking a design from paper to the creation of a bitmap that can be sent to an output device and follows with a closer look at each of the steps in the process.

 From design to font file